|

 activity.
 They ensure or protect both

 the volume and the timeliness of the exploitation and shipping plan.
-The plan itself is an explicit forward
+The plan itself is an explicit forward record

-record of the priority of work in the process as demanded by the customer.
-We investigated a interim case of using shipping
+of the priority of work in the process as demanded by the customer.
+We investigated a interim

-buffers to manage make-to-stock but came to recognize that there is no longer
+case of using shipping buffers to manage make-to-stock but came to recognize

-an explicit timeliness consideration for delivery and that priorities may
+that there is no longer an explicit timeliness consideration for delivery and

-indeed change over the period between material release and shipping to the
+that priorities may indeed change over the period between material release

-explicit plan no longer holds.
-Instead
+the concept of an explicit plan no longer holds.
+Instead in make-to-stock we have

-change.
-We learnt that by moving fully
+priorities, and priorities that might indeed change.
+We learnt that by moving fully to stock

-these changing priorities quite well.
+changing priorities quite well.

 Timeliness is no less important in make-to-stock but now we manage

-this, not through the fixed priorities of an explicit plan for the
+this, not through the fixed priorities of an explicit plan for

-drum and shipping buffers, but rather through the possibly changing
+the drum and shipping buffers, but rather through the possibly changing

 priorities of the stock buffers themselves.
 We now need to apply this knowledge to supply chain